-- and ongoing capital improvements planning is a best practice, especially to coordinate on sequencing considerations for or across multiple inter-related projects. - 2.
-Utilizing recommendations of the City's Comprehensive Stormwater Master Plan, continue implementing key system improvements, along with phased maintenance and replacement of aged and undersized system components.
+- processes, to plan ahead for project financing needs, ensure appropriate sequencing of interrelated projects, and raise community and private investor awareness of the area's public infrastructure/facilities outlook and priorities.
+Use of inter-departmental working groups for annual and ongoing capital improvements planning is a best practice, especially to coordinate on - Utilizing recommendations of the City's Comprehensive Stormwater Master Plan, continue implementing key system improvements, along with phased maintenance and replacement of aged and undersized system components.
 Prioritize projects based on facility condition and cost of failure, along with other cost/benefit considerations.